learn-co-students/immersive-mod1-deploy-on-day-1-lite-dc-web-120919/README.md

 deploy your table's profile page!
 This will look like the sample link at the top of this lesson, but with the cards/profiles for your group only.

-* In your browser, navigate to the main github repo for your table.
+* In your browser, navigate to the forked github repo for your table.
 * At the top of the page, click on the `Settings` tab (the one with the gear symbol)
 * Once on the Settings page, scroll down to the `GitHub Pages` section
 * Under "Source," choose "master branch" and click "Save."